 Best classes | Cleric, Warlock, Paladin |

 Additionally, an Aasimar can cast the Light cantrip, using Charisma as their spellcasting modifier.
 This implies that a fully optimized Aasimar should have a strong Charisma stat, so casters in that category will get the most out of the species.
-However, if you’re happy to sacrifice the potency of your cantrip, an Aasimar can excel in any D&D class.
+However, if you’re happy to sacrifice the potency of this (admittedly very situational) cantrip, an Aasimar can excel in any D&D class.

 The Aasimar’s most explosive feature is Celestial Revelation.
 When activated, this can give your Aasimar a fly speed, create a ten-foot emanation of light that deals radiant damage, or force enemies to make a Charisma save or become frightened.
 All of these options also mean the Aasimar can deal additional radiant or necrotic damage when they attack.